igorhs/bank_account_fundamentals_python/README.md

 - Deposit funds with validation for positive amounts;
 - Withdraw funds with checks for available balance and daily withdrawal limit;
 - Account statement showing deposit and withdrawal history;
-- Basic error handling for invalid user inputs.
+- Basic error handling for invalid user inputs;
+- Create a new user account with name, CPF, and address;
+- Create a new savings account linked to an existing user;
+- Administrative menu to list registered users and accounts.

 ## Installation